Admissions

 • Is there a lunch program?
 Who provides snack?

-Students can enroll in our lunch program starting mid-year in the 5/6s.
-The program, provided by Butter Beans Kitchen, is open to all students in the 5/6s through 13/14s at an additional cost.
-Our students in the 3/4s and 4/5s enjoy lunch provided by their families.
+Students can enroll in our lunch program starting mid-year in kindergarten (5/6s).
+The program, provided by Butter Beans Kitchen, is open to all students in kindergarten (5/6s) through eighth grade (13/14s) at an additional cost.
+Students in younger grades enjoy lunch provided by their families.

-In the Lower School and Middle School, each classroom has a head teacher, an associate teacher, who is also a student pursuing their graduate degree at the Bank Street Graduate School of Education, and a mid-day teacher.
+In the Lower School, each classroom has a head teacher, an associate teacher—who is also a student pursuing their graduate degree at the Bank Street Graduate School of Education—and a mid-day teacher.
 The Upper School has two head teachers, including a humanities teacher and a math/science teacher.

 • How racially diverse is the School for Children?